-Emma gained her Master in Osteopathy from the European School of Osteopathy, is registered with the General Osteopathic Council, and is also a member of the British Osteopathic Association.

-Emma has experience working in a variety of specialized clinics, treating sports injuries, babies and children, expectant mothers, and older patients.
+Emma gained her Master in Osteopathy from the European School of Osteopathy, and her postgraduate Diploma in Paediatric Osteopathy from the Osteopathic Centre for Children.
+She is registered with the General Osteopathic Council, and is also a member of the Institute of Osteopathy.
+She has experience working in a variety of specialized clinics, treating sports injuries, babies and children, expectant mothers, and older patients.

-Although osteopathy is commonly thought of as a treatment for back and other musculoskeletal pain, Emma uses it to benefit a wide range of different conditions, and focuses her treatments around both the area causing problems, and the way the rest of the body functions.
-She does this using a variety of approaches, including cranial, visceral and structural techniques, as well as suggesting exercises for the patient to do at home.
+Although osteopathy is commonly thought of as a treatment for back and other musculoskeletal pain, Emma uses it to benefit a wide range of different conditions, focusing her treatments around both the area causing problems, and the way the rest of the body functions.
+She feels passionately that osteopathy can help any age of person and continually enhances her skills to allow her to offer the best care for the families she treats.

 She was inspired to become an osteopath after her parents decided on osteopathy as the treatment of choice for their family.